Varden (newspaper): History and profile

 The leading newspaper in Telemark county for many years, Varden was surpassed by Telemark Arbeiderblad in 1974, only to regain the number one spot in 1988.
-Telemark Arbeiderblad was later renamed Telemarksavisa, and had a circulation of 22,346.
+Telemark Arbeiderblad was later renamed Telemarksavisa, and surpassed Varden once again in 2017.

-At the time Varden was established, newspapers in Norway had close ties with political parties.
-Varden was special in that it changed political allegiance from Liberal to Conservative, in 1953.
+At the time Varden was established, newspapers in Norway had close ties with political parties.Varden was special in that it changed political allegiance from Liberal to Conservative, in 1953.
 The ties between political parties and newspapers no longer exist.
 Today, the newspaper classifies itself as an "independent" newspaper which works to promote a liberal and democratic society with respect for individual rights, social fairness and free enterprise.

-Varden had a circulation of 27,341 and 25,859 subscribers.
+As of 2023, Varden had a circulation of 16,662.